harvard-lil/website-static/app/_interviews/katie-mackinnon.md

 slug: katie-mackinnon
 image: katie-mackinnon.png
 bio: >
-  Katie Mackinnon is a Postdoctoral Fellow at the Data Loss (DALOSS): The Politics of Disappearance, Destruction, and Dispossession in Digital Societies group at the University of Copenhagen.
+  <a href="https://katiemackinnon.xyz" target="_blank">Katie Mackinnon</a> is a Postdoctoral Fellow at the <a href="https://artsandculturalstudies.ku.dk/research/daloss/" target="_blank">Data Loss (DALOSS): The Politics of Disappearance, Destruction, and Dispossession in Digital Societies</a> group at the University of Copenhagen.
 date: 2025-01-20
-pull-quote: "I would devote a lot of the funding to the decision-making processes around what gets to last for 100 years, who gets to decide, and why?"
+quote-card: "I'd devote a lot of the funding to the decision-making processes around what gets to last for 100 years, who gets to decide, and why?"
 custom-css: ['interview-series']
 ---